Need meatless meal recipe ideas? Here’s how to convince your family to try a once a week meatless meal (and save on your

 - Pancakes are nearly always a hit with kids.
 Top them with whatever fruit is in season (and on sale).

 - Breakfast.
-If you offer eggs, hash browns, muffins or biscuits, toast, milk, produce (or whatever you enjoy at a breakfast bar), everyone will have full plates.
+Scrubs fans (it’s a sitcom) like us call this Brinner (breakfast for dinner).
+Serve up eggs, hash browns, muffins or biscuits, toast, milk, produce (or whatever you like to scoop up at a breakfast bar), everyone will have full plates, full bellies, and smiles on their faces.

 - Mexican.
-Our family loves tacos, and with a variety of toppings available, they don’t mind using beans rather than meat at the bottom.
-Plus it’s easy to use your typical spices and seasonings in the beans to make it taste more like your usual meat.
+Our family loves tacos!
+There’s such a big variety of toppings, so no one will even notice that you’re using beans rather than meat at the bottom.
+Plus it’s easy to use your typical taco seasonings in the beans to make it taste more like your usual meat.

 - Soups.
-A hearty potato soup is great comfort food!
+A hearty potato soup (this is our favorite recipe) is great comfort food!
 Or use a 3 bean chili rather than your regular meaty chili.